parzh/re-scaled/README.md

 `reScaled` provides handy functions for the most frequently used features, otherwise achieved by special syntax.
 Examples of such functions are: `eitherOf()`, `optional()`, `separatedBy()` etc.

 Another problem with the regex in the example above is that it is highly repetitive (it is often the case with regular expressions).
 There is no ability to refer to the regular expression in the body of another one.
-Wuold it be the case, it would dramatically improve scalability and usability of regular expressions.
+Would it be the case, it would dramatically improve scalability and usability of regular expressions.
 Fortunately, with `reScaled` this is possible.

-First create smaller building blocks, atoms, from which our main regex will be comprised later:
+First, create smaller building blocks, _atoms_, from which our main regex will be comprised later:

 ```ts
 const dot = /\./;